-Time Period: August 15, 2020 - September 15, 2020.
+Time Period: November 23, 2020 - December 23, 2020.
 This time period may be extended dependent on weekly situational awareness assessment.
 If extended you will be advised by the Emergency Management Team.

 - 1. Employees return to normal work schedules - a.
 Exceptions - i.
 All exceptions shall be approved by the First Selectman. - ii.
-Public Works Department will continue their regular hours and schedules. - iii.
-Employees that have been identified as high risk or with mandatory distance learning obligations and have reported these issues to the Department Head shall receive authorization from First Selectman to continue to designate those employees as "Work from Home." - iv.
-All employees before entering the building must sign the log-in sheet and check temperature located at the employee back entrance. - v.
-All employees are required to wear masks when travelling throughout the building and required to maintain 6 ft. distance, no exceptions. - vi.
+Public Works Department will continue their regular hours and schedules with appropriate protocols. - iii.
+Employees that have been identified as high risk or with mandatory distance learning obligations and have reported these issues to the Department Heads shall receive authorization from the First Selectman to continue to designate those employees as "Work from Home." - iv.
+All employees before entering the building must sign the log-in sheet and record temperature located at the employee back entrance.
+Records of employee temperature results will remain confidential & will be locked and stored in the Human Resource Department under the Americans with Disabilities Act. - v.
+All employees are required to wear masks when travelling throughout the building however, travelling throughout should be for entering, exiting and for emergencies.
+Employees are required to maintain 6 ft. distance, no exceptions. - vi.
 Breaks and lunches should be staggered so that no more than 3 people at a time are in the break room.
 Employees are asked to sit at separate tables. - 2.
-All Facilities shall remain locked when open to the Public (by appointment only) except for the Harwinton Public Library which will be curbside only until further notice. - a.
-Department Employees are required to greet visitor at the door and escort them while they are in the building; requiring them to sign-in, take temperature and record it on the log-in sheet. - b.
+All Facilities shall remain locked and not open to the Public (by appointment only) except for the Harwinton Public Library which will be curbside only until further notice. - a.
+Department Employees are required to greet visitors at the door and escort them while they are in the building; requiring them to sign-in, take temperature and record it on the log-in sheet. - b.
 Visitors must call the required Department from the front door and must have their own mask before entering the building.
 We do not have masks and/or gloves for the public.
 If the visitor does not have a mask they will not be allowed to enter. - 3.
-In-Person meetings (i.e., Boards, Commissions etc.) should be limited to five (5) persons or less maintaining 6 feet and have their own masks.
-There will be sign-in sheets to monitor no more than five (5) per in-person meeting with a check off box to confirm a mask was worn. - a.
-Continuation of Tele-meetings should be continued or WebEx contact the Selectman's Office for use. - 4.
-Community spaces and buildings shall remain closed when not in use and until further notice.
-All requested in-person meetings (i.e.; IWWC, Zoning, Planning, etc.) must be approved by the First Selectman's Office & the Emergency Management team and be disinfected after each use. - 5.
+No in-person meetings.
+All meetings are to be held virtually and remotely.
+No exceptions. - 4.
+Community spaces and buildings shall remain closed until further notice. - 5.
 There will be no rentals of community buildings and spaces until further notice. - 6.
-The Senior Center the Skinner House, and Community Hall will remain closed until further notice. - 7.
-Office Visitors shall be limited to one at a time. - a.
-Floor Markings/Signs shall be posted indicating such.
+The Senior Center the Skinner House, and Community Hall will remain closed until further notice.

-- 8. Social Distancing shall be practiced at all times. - 9.
+- 7. Office Visitors shall be limited to one at a time. - a.
+Floor Markings/Signs shall be posted indicating such. - 8.
+Social Distancing shall be practiced at all times. - 9.
 Employees are required to wear face masks/face coverings when interacting with visitors/public and other employees and are not allowed to enter other Departments and offices unless permission has been given from a Department Head. - 10.

-All offices are to remained closed at all times.
-Half doors are to have bottom half closed and locked. - 11.
-Employees shall be required to wear face masks/coverings in building common areas and/or when social distancing (6 Feet) cannot be maintained. - a.
+All offices are to remain closed at all times.
+Half doors are to have bottom half closed and locked.

+- 11. Employees shall be required to wear face masks/coverings in building common areas and/or when social distancing (6 Feet) cannot be maintained. - a.
 Employees shall use their own discretion on masks/face coverings while in their personal office space while they are alone. - 12.
 Employees are required to continue self-monitoring prior to reporting to work (See Attached Checklist).
 Employees shall report illness to Supervisor.